-Norman Reedus as Daryl Dixon ‘The Walking Dead’s’ Outlaw Drifter Turned Hero [Opinion]
+Norman Reedus As Daryl Dixon, ‘The Walking Dead’s’ Outlaw Drifter-Turned-Hero [Opinion]

 Norman Reedus as Daryl Dixon captured the imagination of fans early in the series.
-Who was The Walking Dead’s Daryl, before circumstances, namely the zombie apocalypse made him a hero?
+Who was The Walking Dead’s Daryl, before circumstances — namely the zombie apocalypse — made him a hero?

 Norman Reedus and Robert Kirkman created Daryl Dixon, who was not in the comic books.
-Norman Reedus started out as just a recurring cast member, with a small role to play.
+Norman Reedus started out as just a recurring cast member with a small role to play.
 It was Norman’s skill as an actor that created the character fans have boosted to nearly top billing among the cast.

-Daryl Dixon says it best in his own words from season 4 episode 12.
-In some of Norman Reedus’ finest acting on The Walking Dead, Daryl Dixon, and Beth Greene, portrayed by Emily Kenney come upon a broken-down home, that reminds him of the home he grew up in.
+Daryl Dixon says it best in his own words from Season 4 Episode 12.
+In some of Norman Reedus’ finest acting on The Walking Dead, Daryl Dixon and Beth Greene (portrayed by Emily Kenney) come upon a broken-down home that reminds him of the home he grew up in.

-Norman Reedus speaking as Daryl Dixon on The Walking Dead is quoted from season 4 episode 12, by Wet Paint.
+Norman Reedus speaking as Daryl Dixon on The Walking Dead is quoted from Season 4 Episode 12 by Wet Paint.

 “You wanna know what I was before all this?
 I was just drifting around with [Merle Dixon], doing whatever he said we were gonna be doing that day.
 I was nobody.
 Nothing.
 Some redneck a**hole, and an even bigger a**hole for a brother.”